 Your credit score affects 2 different elements of your car loan application:

-- Your ability to get approved.
-Your credit score will determine whether you qualify for a loan.
+Your ability to get approved.
+Your credit score will determine whether you qualify for a loan to buy a car.
 Most lenders will have a minimum credit score for a car loan in Canada that they’ll require you to meet in order to qualify for financing.

-- Apply for a bad credit car loan.
+Apply for a bad credit car loan.
 Some lenders specialize in offering bad credit car loans to people who can’t meet the eligibility requirements for traditional loans.
-The issue with these loans is that they often come with extremely high interest rates.
+However, these loans often require you to pay incredibly high interest rates (above 15%) to qualify.

 Make payments on time.
 Pay your bills on time to avoid late fees and bad marks on your credit report.
 Any late payments you make will drag down your score.